Patti LaBoucane-Benson: Publications

 Ruttan, L, LaBoucane-Benson, P, Munro, B (2008).
 “A Story I Never Heard Before”: Aboriginal Young Women, Homelessness, and Restoring Connections.
 Pimatisiwin: A Journal of Indigenous and Aboriginal Community Health.
 6(3).31-54.

 Grekul, J, & LaBoucane-Benson P. (2008).
 Aboriginal Gangs and their (Dis)placement: Contextualizing Recruitment, Membership, and Status.
 Canadian Journal of Criminology and Criminal Justice.
 50(1).
 59-82.

 Curry, C, LaBoucane-Benson, P. & Gibson, N. (2006).
 An evaluation of the Healing Our Spirit Worldwide conference 2006.
 Pimatisiwin: A Journal of Indigenous and Aboriginal Community Health.
 4(2).145-176.

 LaBoucane-Benson, P. & Cardinal, H. (2004).
 Ethical Issues in Bridging Research Traditions.
 Pimatisiwin: A Journal of Indigenous and Aboriginal Community Health, 2(1). v – x.

 LaBoucane-Benson, P. (2002).
 Getting out and staying out: A conceptual framework for the successful reintegration of male Aboriginal young offender.
 Forum on Corrections Research, 14 (3).
 58-60.

 LaBoucane-Benson, P. (2002).
 The In Search of Your Warrior Program.
 Forum on Corrections Research, 14 (3) 40-41.

 Personal life

-LaBoucane-Benson is a gardener, and her husband is a traditional Nehiyaw (Cree) hunter.
+LaBoucane-Benson is a gardener, and her husband is a traditional Cree hunter.
 They live in Alberta, on an acreage with their two Belgian Malinois dogs, Dante and Ryder.

-Her grandmother, Grace LaBoucane, worked closely with John Diefenbaker on his campaign for Prime Minister, and was once offered a Senate seat, which she declined due to commitments at home in Alberta.
+Her grandmother, Grace LaBoucane, worked closely with John Diefenbaker on his campaign for prime minister, and was once offered a Senate seat, which she declined due to commitments at home in Alberta.
 LaBoucane-Benson cites her grandmother as a person who inspired her to pursue a seat in the Senate.